jeroenooms/opencpu-pages/_posts/2013-09-21-getting-started-with-opencpu.js.md

 });
 {% endhighlight %}

-Most web developers will immediately recognize this pattern: all functions in the opencpu.js library wrap around the jQuery `$.ajax` method and return the `jqXHR` object.
+Web developers will immediately recognize this pattern: all functions in the opencpu.js library wrap around the jQuery `$.ajax` method and return the `jqXHR` object.
 Thereby you (the programmer) have full control over the request using all methods and properties from [jQuery.ajax](http://api.jquery.com/jQuery.ajax/).
 So you can register additional handlers to deal with errors or to add additional behavior after the request has completed (in the example to re-enable a button).

 ## Making a plot